 In order to understand their state, try to put yourself in their shoes.
 Think about what they might be feeling and what it would be like to be that old and weak.
 It helps you to be more gentle and calmer while dealing with elderly patients.
 Understanding their fears and discomforts will help you to find alternative solutions to certain things.
 They do not need sympathy.
 They want a good and enjoyable

 Patients with Dementia

 Dementia affects a patient’s memory, focusing abilities, judgment and reasoning, attention, and skills of communication.
-In patients in dementia, behaviour and emotions are greatly affected and can cause them to stress.
+In patients with dementia, behaviour, and emotions are greatly affected and can cause them stress.
 A person with dementia can be happy for a minute, and all of a sudden, might get quiet or yell at you.
-This has nothing to do with their true personality, but their effected emotions and judgments make them vulnerable.
+This has nothing to do with their true personality, but their affected emotions and judgments make them vulnerable.
 Understanding the condition of such patients can help you to deal with them accordingly.
 Such as giving them some time to relax and calm down.
-If a patient with dementia gets aggressive or, it is better to not to panic and call for care aids for assistance.
+If a patient with dementia gets aggressive or, it is better not to panic and call for care aids for assistance.

-Accept Every Treat and Snacks They Give You
+Accept Every Treat and snack they Give You

 Old-age patients like to share food items.
 Especially if they are feeling happy for some reason, they like to share cookies, treats, etc. You must always accept these and thank them with a warm smile.
 Let them know that their efforts mean a lot to you.
 They feel appreciated this way, and it lets them stay cheerful for a good part of the day.
 If you have any sort of food allergies, let them know in a polite way, so if next time they want to give you something, they will come up with an alternative.
 This builds a healthy relationship between you and your patient.

-If you are looking for getting a graduate degree in nursing, you must check out the in-demand specialization offered by the acute care nurse practitioner.
+If you are looking to get a graduate degree in nursing, you must check out the in-demand specialization offered by the acute care nurse practitioner.